-- 16. The HSBI report should record any catch quantification estimation and analysis.
-The authorised inspector should record as much as possible, including but not limited to the following information: - date of the inspection - vessel name - vessel coordinates - catch quantification methods, measurements (including unit of measurement), estimations and analysis. - 17.
+- vessel coordinates - catch quantification methods, measurements (including unit of measurement), estimations, conversion factors and analysis. - 17.
 The master of the vessel must be provided with an interim copy of the report which includes details of any catch quantification analysis.
 The master must also be given to opportunity to include any objection or comment to be included in the final report.